Convincing Your Parents To Move Into Assisted Living

 Number #3

 Use a teachable moment to encourage.
 If one of your parents has had a fall or is beginning to struggle with tasks like cooking or getting dressed, use this to gently raise the subject again.
 Point out how lucky they are that it wasn’t a bigger issue, and ask what they would do if things got worse or they were hurt in an accident.
 Don’t frighten them, but encourage them to consider who would look after them.
 This might encourage them to reconsider thinking about living somewhere where they would have access to more help.
+Household chores get progressively harder as we age, with tasks like doing the laundry becoming nearly impossible.
+Lifting baskets of wet washing can be dangerous, but assisted living facilities often use Facilities Management services to do all of this for their residents, making it much safer and easier for your parents.
 Go gentle, but a reality check could be a big help.

 Number #4